TylerWargo/450-Run/README.md

 # Four-Fifty-Run
-An infinite runner game developed after the acclaimed novel, Fahrenheit 451.
-Collect books as Guy Montag and avoid getting captured by federal agents.
+Pronounced 'Four Fifty Run', this infinite runner platformer takes you into the dystopian world of Fahrenheit 451.
+Collect books in your escape!
+Made in one day for academic purposes.